joomlatools/joomlatools-console-capistrano/README.md

 ## Contributing

-The `joomlatools/joomla-console-capistrano` plugin is an open source, community-driven project.
+This plugin is an open source, community-driven project.
 Contributions are welcome from everyone.
 We have [contributing guidelines](CONTRIBUTING.md) to help you get started.

 ## Contributors

-See the list of [contributors](https://github.com/joomlatools/joomla-console-capistrano/contributors).
+See the list of [contributors](https://github.com/joomlatools/joomlatools-console-capistrano/contributors).

 ## License

-The `joomlatools/joomla-console-capistrano` plugin is free and open-source software licensed under the [MPLv2 license](LICENSE.txt).
+This plugin is free and open-source software licensed under the [MPLv2 license](LICENSE.txt).

 ## Community